helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>First must give place to last, because last must have his time to come; but last gives place to nothing, for there is not another to succeed.</h3 quote>
+<h3 quote align='center'>Magicians lose the opportunity to experience a sense of wonder.</h3 quote>

 ---